vercel/modelfusion/docs/integration/model-provider/mistral.md

 #### Chat prompt

-[MistralPrompt.chat()](/api/namespaces/MistralPrompt) lets you use [text chat prompts](/api/interfaces/TextChatPrompt) with Mistral text generation models.
+[MistralPrompt.chat()](/api/namespaces/MistralPrompt) lets you use [chat prompts](/api/interfaces/ChatPrompt) with Mistral text generation models.
 It is available as a shorthand method:

 ```ts
 const textStream = await streamText(